 The Property Manager tab shows the properties that have been set for the Debug and Release versions of your project.
 I'll explain these versions a little later in this chapter.
 You can change any of the properties shown by right-clicking a property and selecting Properties from the context menu; this displays a dialog box where you can set the project property.
-You can also press Alt+F7 to display the properties dialog box at any time; I'll also discuss this in more detail when we go into the Debug and Release versions of a program.
+You can also press Alt+F7 to display the properties dialog box at any time.
+I'll discuss this in more detail when we go into the Debug and Release versions of a program.

-The Resource View shows the dialog boxes, icons, menus toolbars, and other resources that are used by the program.
+You can display the Resource View tab by selecting from the View menu or by pressing Ctrl+Shift+E. The Resource View shows the dialog boxes, icons, menus, toolbars, and other resources used by the program.
 Because this is a console program, no resources are used; however, when you start writing Windows applications, you'll see a lot of things here.
 Through this tab you can edit or add to the resources available to the project.

-Like most elements of the Visual C++ 2005 IDE, the Solution Explorer and other tabs provide context-sensitive pop-up menus when you right-click items displayed in the tab and in some cases in the empty space in the tab, too.
-If you find that the Solution Explorer pane gets in your way when writing code, you can hide it by clicking the Autohide icon.
-To redisplay it, click the name tab on the left of the IDE window.
+As with most elements of the Visual C++ 2010 IDE, the Solution Explorer and other tabs provide context-sensitive pop-up menus when you right-click items displayed in the tab, and in some cases when you right-click in the empty space in the tab, too.
+If you find that the Solution Explorer pane gets in your way when you're writing code, you can hide it by clicking the Autohide icon.
+To redisplay it, click the Name tab on the left of the IDE window.